Easily build an awesome, fast and efficient home server in the year 2024 (Part 1)

 In this part of the four part efficient home server series I’ve detailed how I chose the hardware for my new NAS.
 If you’ve build plenty of PCs before, there might not have been much new to you.
 Nevertheless, I hope it might help one or the other out there.

-Also check out the other parts of this series: Part 2: The Build, Part 3: Power Optimization
+Also check out the other parts of this series: Part 2: The Build, Part 3: Power Optimization, Part 4: Software Configuration.

 Amazon Links for the efficient home server